-- If a suit is not filed, the case remains a claim.
-After the investigation, the claim is re-evaluated on a routine basis.
-At this time, we will often close a claim if:
+- After the investigation, the claim is re-evaluated on a routine basis.
+We will often close a claim if:

 - If a lawsuit is filed, then we assign a defense attorney.
 The policyholder receives a letter advising of the attorney assignment.
 TMLT also notifies the Texas Medical Board (TMB) when a lawsuit is filed.

 - Under the direction of the TMLT claims supervisor, the defense attorney prepares the case for trial by conducting discovery, locating expert witness testimony, and taking depositions.
 The claims supervisor, the attorney, and the policyholder work together to develop a defense strategy.

 - After the investigation, the policyholder, the attorney, and the claims supervisor may decide to settle the case.
 In most instances, policyholder consent must be given for any settlement.

 - If settlement is warranted and physician consent is granted (where applicable), negotiations begin.
 If acceptable terms are reached during negotiations, the case is settled.

 - The case may also be settled before trial during mediation.
 At mediation, all parties meet with an independent mediator who may help resolve the case.

 - If the decision is made to proceed with the trial, a date is scheduled.

 - The length of a trial varies by the complexity and the number of parties involved.